Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification

 \section{Data Availability}

 This study uses the Supernova Photometric Classification Challenge (SPCC) dataset.
 The processed feature tables and analysis scripts used in this work are available in the public repository \url{https://github.com/mranuraggarg/supernovae_classification}.
-The manuscript-specific materials associated with the present analysis are maintained in the branch \texttt{phase2-tier2-compact-feature-ablation}, current at the time of submission.
+The manuscript-specific materials associated with the present analysis are archived and cited as \cite{GargRepo2026}.